lsst-dm/dmtn-006/index.rst

     reported uncertainties are correct, this should form a unit Gaussian, however it is better fit by a Gaussian that is 15% wider.

+The same analysis for one of the low-latitude fields, visit 197662, is shown in :numref:`source_err_v197662`.
+In this image the variance plane underestimates the scatter in the photometry by approximately 60%.
+This will certainly lead to an order of magnitude excess of detections, and we do not investigate these fields further.

 .. figure:: /_static/sec4_source_err_v197662.png
     :name: source_err_v197662